Critter Science

 But wait, there’s more on the camel!

 6.)
-Their eyes have three eyelids and two rows of eyelashes that prevent sand from entering their eyes.
+Their eyes have 3 eyelids and 2 rows of eyelashes that prevent sand from entering their eyes.

 7.)
-Camel feet consist of two toes that spread apart when they touch the ground.
+Camel feet consist of 2 toes that spread apart when they touch the ground.
 This prevents them from sinking in the sand.

 Did you know…?